 Pam serves as music director at Eaton Memorial Baptist Church.
-She has directed adult, youth and children’s choirs at the church and serves as worship planner.
+She has directed adult, youth, and children’s choirs at the church and serves as a worship planner.
 She also serves as Vacation Bible School Director, Sunday School Teacher, and Church Council Member.

 Ms. Howell graduated from Kentucky Wesleyan College with a Bachelor in Music Education.
 She completed her Masters in Music Education and Rank One in Elementary Counseling from Western Kentucky University.

 Pam was selected as the Kentucky Music Educators’ Elementary Music Teacher of the Year for District Two in 2001-2002 and again in 2003-2004.
 She also received the Campbellsville University Excellence in Teaching Award in 2003.
 Pam was recognized as Highland Elementary Teacher of the Year for 2013-2014.

 Pam has also served as District Two Elementary Chairperson where she organized the Elementary All-District Choral Festival.
 She has represented the DCPS on the Riverpark Arts Advisory Board and has served as an Artist-in-Residence of the Riverpark’s Summer Arts Camp.